reeodev/reeodev.github.io/pages/resources/html/animations.md

 ---

 # Animations
-These websites can be references for your design ideas
+These websites can be references for your design ideas.

 ## Animations
 ### - anime.js